-The Ranch known as "Steam Pump Ranch" was established by George Pusch and John Zellweger in 1874.
+The Ranch known as "Steam Pump Ranch" was established by George Pusch and John Zellweger about 1874.
 The two young men had come from Germany and Switzerland respectively and, after living on both the east and west coasts, they found a place to put down roots north of Tucson.
-They bought land and cattle, and registered the "PZ" brand.
+They bought cattle, and registered the "PZ" brand.
 They also purchased a steam pump to pump water into holding tanks.
 It was housed in an adobe building with an adjacent blacksmith shop.
 This ready supply of water, for both people and cattle, led to the name the property retains today.

 The 1870s were a difficult time for new settlers along the Cañada del Oro drainage.
 Apache raids, primarily for cattle and horses, occurred on a regular basis.
 Bands left the confines of the reservations established by the US Government in an attempt to regain their freedom and traditional way of life.
 The "Apache Wars" did not end until after Geronimo's final surrender in 1886.
+This was the time when George Pusch began buying property in the San Pedro Valley for a second ranch.